eksubin/Remarkable-RSS-Feed/Readme.md

 7. In the "Program/script" box, enter the path to your Python executable (e.g., `C:\Python39\python.exe`).
 8. In the "Add arguments (optional)" box, enter the path to your script (e.g., `C:\path\to\remarkable-rss.py`).
 9. Click "Next," review your settings, and then click "Finish" to create the task.

+### Thanks
+Thanks to Remarkable for building such and amazing device.